stooke/graal/docs/reference-manual/native-image/tracing-agent.md

 Build on Server(pid: 59625, port: 58819)
 [reflectionexample:59625]    classlist:     467.66 ms
 ...
-Warning: Image 'reflectionexample' is a fallback image that requires a JDK for execution (use --no-fallback to suppress fallback image generation).
+Note: Image 'reflectionexample' is a fallback image that requires a JDK for execution (use --no-fallback to suppress fallback image generation).
 $ ./reflectionexample
 ```
 The `reflectionexample` binary is just a launcher for the Java HotSpot VM, a “fallback